insyncim64/sensor_fusion_hdmap/README.md

     - Perception: At first, sensors can percept the environment up to 1km away.
 HD Map can provide you information much more far away from it.
 Secondly, through comparison between the information which is captured actively from sensors and HD map, it helps to detect objects, like vehcile and pedestrian.
 To aggregate different regions which are needed by perception module, HD Map can provide region of interest(ROI).
 Moreover, information from HD map can provide semantic meaning.
 For example, different kinds of traffic light system have different number of lights.
 If it knows that how many lights it should detect and percept.
 It will help a lot to design perception algorithms.
     - Decision and Planning: Including the realtime update of map, it helps to plan efficiently.
     - HD Map can help to reduce number of sensors.
 A feasible solution can be hardly proposed without HD map.
-- Process to create an HD map
+- Main procedure to create an HD map
     - Data sourcing
         - Image, Point Cloud, GPS Track
     - Pre-Processing